xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 {--------------------------------------------------------------}
 ```

-Now, we can deal with comments in procedure SkipWhite:
+Now, we can deal with comments in procedure `SkipWhite`:

 ```delphi
 {--------------------------------------------------------------}